Leptonic $CP$ Violation and Leptogenesis in Minimal Supersymmetric SU(4)$_c \times$SU(2)$_L \times$SU(2)$_R$: Acknowledgments

 \section{Acknowledgments}

-N.O. would like to thank the Particle Theory Group of the University of Delaware for hospitality during his visit.
-This work is supported in part by the DOE Grants, No. DE-FG02-10ER41714 (N.O.) and No. DE-FG02-91ER40626 (Q.S.).
+N.O.~would like to thank the Particle Theory Group of the University of Delaware for hospitality during his visit.
+This work is supported in part by the DOE Grants: No.~DE-SC0012447(N.O.) and No.~DE-SC0013880 (Q.S.).